xingbod/xingbod.github.io/_pages/about.md

 -----

-:fire: I am proudly a participant in a charity project called **蓝信封行动 (Blue Envelope Action)**, which supports children left behind in rural areas.
+I am proudly a participant in a charity project called **蓝信封行动 (Blue Envelope Action)**, which supports children left behind in rural areas💖💖.
 I was interviewed about my involvement, and you can read the interview [here](https://mp.weixin.qq.com/s/bo23lhRF_RxtpezyHff_mQ).

 ---

 <br/>